LouisCR04/MS_Disable_Web_Search/README.md

+# F MS TYRANY
-##Stops Windows Search from using Bing in the windows/search bar!
+Stop Windows Search from forcefuly using Bing in the windows/search bar!